Jean Améry: After the war

-After the war, the former Hanns Mayer changed his name to Jean Améry (the surname being a French-sounding anagram of his family name) in order to symbolize his dissociation from German culture and his alliance with French culture.
-He lived in Brussels, working as a culture journalist for German language newspapers in Switzerland.
+The former Hans Mayer began to publish under the pen name Jean Améry in 1955.
+He chose this pen name, comprising a French-sounding anagram of his family name and a French cognate of his first name, to symbolize his dissociation from German culture and his alliance with French culture.
+In 1966, he adopted it as his legal name.

+Améry lived in Brussels, working as a culture journalist for German language newspapers in Switzerland.
 He refused to publish in Germany or Austria for many years, publishing only in Switzerland.
 He did not write at all of his experiences in the death camps until 1964, when, at the urging of German poet Helmut Heißenbüttel, he wrote his book Jenseits von Schuld und Sühne ("Beyond Guilt and Atonement").
 It was later translated into English by Sidney and Stella P. Rosenfeld as At the Mind's Limits: Contemplations by a Survivor on Auschwitz and its Realities.

 He later married Marie Eschenauer, whom he was still married to at the time of his death.

 Death

 In 1976 Améry published the book On Suicide: A Discourse on Voluntary Death.
-He committed suicide via an overdose of sleeping pills in 1978.
+He died by suicide via an overdose of sleeping pills in 1978.